xiongma/roberta-wwm-base-distill/README.md

 - **Do you have another distilled plans?**

-Yes, I have, my future plan is use albert to the student model, use different loss function etc.
+Yes, I have, my future plan is use albert or half layers of roberta to the student model, use different loss function etc.